tkurki/navgauge/README.md

 Captured data sets, either directly from actisense-serial and gpspipe or Navgauge-generated unified json stream, can be used to 'play back' real world data to use in debugging and development.

-NMEA 0183 data can also be broadcast via UDP to be used in other applications such as INavX and iRegatta.
+NMEA 0183 data can also be broadcast via UDP to be used in other applications such as iNavX and iRegatta.

 ## See it in action on Heroku